 Emailing a customer on the anniversary of their purchase or birthday to say thank you can go a long way towards building loyalty.
 Offering a coupon or freebie on that anniversary can go even further!

 Try it today:

 Personalize your content with Smart Tags to make sure that your existing customers feel like part of the family.

 Expat uses this feature to refer their returning visitors to an affiliate to purchase international health insurance for their travels.

-Dynamic Text Replacement helps you keep visitors engaged and, using the information you already have from your email marketing system, can show targeted cross-sells and upsells to boost revenue.
+Smart Tags help you keep visitors engaged and, using the information you already have from your email marketing system, can show targeted cross-sells and upsells to boost revenue.